navkar98/coi-energy-task/README.md

 ## Getting Set Up

-The exercise requires [Node.js](https://nodejs.org/en/) to be installed.
-We recommend using the LTS version.
+It requires [Node.js](https://nodejs.org/en/) to be installed.
+LTS version is recommended.